-- 2.1 Contribution Principle The contribution principle requires that aggregate divisible surplus be distributed among policies in the same proportion as the policies are considered to have contributed to divisible surplus. - 2.2 Experience Factors Those elements which reflect actual experience.
-A particular experience factor reflects actual experience or a specific type.
-Examples of experience factors are: investment income rates, mortality rates, termination rates, and expense rates. - 2.3 Experience Factor Class A group of policies for which dividends are determined by using a common numerical value of a particular experience factor.
-Examples of experience factor classes are claims, expense, investment income, termination, tax, and other factor classes. - 2.4 Policies Unless otherwise specified, the word "policies" in this document means both policies and annuity contracts. - 2.5 Policy Factors Policy factors are those elements which reflect the assumptions inherent in the standard against which experience is measured.
+- 2.1 Contribution Principle-The contribution principle requires that aggregate divisible surplus be distributed among policies in the same proportion as the policies are considered to have contributed to divisible surplus. - 2.2 Experience Factor Class-A group of policies for which dividends are determined by using a common numerical value of a particular experience factor.
+Examples of experience factor classes are claims, expense, investment income, termination, tax, and other factor classes. - 2.3 Experience Factors-Those elements that reflect actual experience.
+A particular experience factor reflects actual experience of a specific type.
+Examples of experience factors are investment income rates, mortality rates, termination rates, and expense rates. - 2.4 Policies-Unless otherwise specified, the word policies in this standard means both policies and annuity contracts. - 2.5 Policy Factors-Those elements that reflect the assumptions inherent in the standard against which experience is measured.
 They are based on the guarantees or underlying actuarial structure of the policy.
-Examples of policy factors are: cash values, reserves and their associated net premiums, gross premiums, policy loan interest rates, and the rates of interest and mortality used in calculating cash values and reserves. - 2.6 Termination Factors Annual rates of termination of insurance for reasons other than claim.
+Examples of policy factors are cash values, reserves and their associated net premiums, gross premiums, policy loan interest rates, and the rates of interest and mortality used in calculating cash values and reserves. - 2.6 Termination Factors-Annual rates of termination of insurance for reasons other than claim.